flass/pantagruel/README.md

     -R|--resume        (no value) try and resume the task from previous run that was interupted (for the moment only available for tasks 04-07, i.e. 'functional', 'core', 'genetrees' and 'reconciliations')

+    -N|--threads      set the number of threads to use for (some) parrallelizable tasks (defaults to the maximum available)

 # for Pantagruel task init:

   _mandatory options_